King County profile

 Payroll employment

-• Overall, employment growth has continued over the year but has been slowing.
+• Overall, employment growth continued over the year but has been slowing.

-• Over the month, employment increased in one major industry sector and decreased in twelve.
-The only increase was in other services.
-The deepest loss was in information.
+• Over the month, employment increased in eleven major industry sectors, decreased in one and was unchanged in one.
+The largest increase was in leisure and hospitality.
+The only loss was in government.

-• Over the year, employment in five major industries expanded and eight contracted.
+• Over the year, employment in six major industries expanded, six contracted and one was unchanged.

-• Employment in education and health services increased the most while employment in information declined the most.
+• Employment in private education and health services increased the most while employment in construction declined the most.

 Nonfarm employment estimates, not seasonally adjusted, King County